cjuniorfox/wei-download/README.md

 ## What It Does

-1. Scrapes episode links from WEI Fansubs pages
+- Scrapes episode links from WEI Fansubs pages
-2. Downloads video files from Google Drive
+- Downloads video files from Google Drive
-3. Renames files to: `<Title> S01E<Episode>.<ext>`
+- Renames files to a normalized pattern (e.g., Title S01E01.ext)
-4. Removes "WEI FANSUB - " prefix and normalizes formatting
+- Normalizes formatting (removes prefixes, replaces underscores, proper casing)

 ## Configuration

-Edit the `base_url` in `read_urls.py` to change the series being downloaded.
+Edit the `base_url` in `read_urls.py` to change the series page being downloaded.